fluent/fluent-bit-docs/administration/configuring-fluent-bit/configuration-file.md

 ## Input <a id="config_input"></a>

 An _INPUT_ section defines a source \(related to an input plugin\), here we will describe the base configuration for each _INPUT_ section.
-Note that each input plugin may add it own configuration keys:
+Note that each input plugin may add its own configuration keys:

 | Key | Description |
 | :--- | :--- |